KoushikShahit04/RED-AVATAR/README.md

 The IBM Cloud service (Watson Assistant, Blockchain) can benefit below -

+#### Block Chain benefits

+1. Bring Transparency in available Blood stock across Blood Banks, Red cross.
+2. Bring trust among the Blood Bank , Donor and Receiver.
+3. Block Chain provides immutable records – which means blood related transactions cannot be altered.
+   1. Fraudulent activities can be eliminated.
+   1. Unauthorized blood bags and spurious blood can be detected easily.
+   1. Contamination can be traced to the source due to the immutable audit trail.

 #### Benefit to Donor

 1. Unified blood donation history across blood banks for Donors.